-In addition to meeting the other requirements for admission, the student for whom English is not a native language is required to demonstrate proficiency in English by submitting the results of the Test of English as a Foreign Language (TOEFL).
-Some students may be encouraged to enroll in the University's or another language institute (see Student Support Programs), before beginning studies on the campus.
+In addition to meeting the other requirements for admission, foreign students must submit a confidential financial form, which is available from the admission office.
+Also, the student for whom English is not a native language is required to demonstrate proficiency in English by submitting the results of the Test of English as a Foreign Language (TOEFL).
+Some students may be encouraged to enroll in the University's or another language institute (see Resources for Students), before beginning studies on the campus.
 The University also offers a special course, English for Foreign Students, for those who need further assistance.
 Under federal law, the University is permitted to enroll nonimmigrant foreign students.